When I decided to volunteer for a whale shark conservation project in the Maldives, I faced a hesitation that probably only other females would guess.

 On top of that, they guide well, and swim with excellent form whether snorkelling or diving.
 I watched my snorkel guide intervene when a tourist stood on coral in Dhiffushi.
 It was not entirely successful, but still it was good to see his firm attempt.
 It is always difficult for the tourism provider to check his customer.

 (By the way, if you are not confident with staying buoyant, just don’t go swimming near coral.
-Do the right thing, and say, ‘the coral reef is more important than my amusement’.)
+Do the right thing, watch from a further distance.)

-I went to the Maldives primarily in a conservation context.
+I went to the Maldives primarily to participate in a conservation program.
 Moreover, I intentionally made no specific plans for the non-volunteering time I spent there.

 Consequently, I had the time to be curious.